DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 It looked almost like ancient temple.
 One could only wonder who would made such passage.

 "Human work?
 Or maybe...
-Only foreign gods I guess.
+Only sidhes I guess.
 I remember that elves and dwarfs tend to build even greater buildings than we're."

 But this was demons graveyard.
-Foreign gods were sealed in a different place.
+Sidhes were sealed in a different place.
 Besides Kai could remember that ruins they left behind felt somewhat different.

 "...Is this some special place made by demons?"